-How Do Termites Spread in Florida?
+How Do Termites Spread in Orlando?

 Termites can spread easily within a structure so long as they have access to cellulose, which is found in the wood that they infest.